4 ways to stay entertained while social distancing

 To feel more connected, try tuning into to livestreamed instructional videos a la Bob Ross.
-Sunny Side Up studio in Frisco has been doing one a day all week along.
+The Sunny Side Up Studio in Frisco has been doing one a day all week along.
 Missed a day?
 Don’t worry, the videos are archived on Facebook.

 Our world has gotten smaller in the past weeks thanks to the new coronavirus.
 However, “Cosmos: Possible Worlds” is here to expand our horizons and uplift spirits with hope for the years ahead.

 The National Geographic show is an extension of astrophysicist Carl Sagan’s original “Cosmos: A Personal Voyage.”
 Accessible presenter Neil deGrasse Tyson takes viewers on the Ship of Imagination across the universe, connecting the past, present and future with educating entertainment.